By 1908 St. Ignatius Academy on Throckmorton Street was overcrowded.

-Ground was broken on March 25, 1909, the cornerstone was laid August 5, and the school for girls—in a grand Gothic revival (red pressed brick with white stone trim) building designed by Sanguinet and Staats—opened September 12, 1910.
+Ground was broken for the new academy on March 25, 1909, the cornerstone was laid August 5, and the school for girls—in a grand Gothic revival (red pressed brick with white stone trim) building designed by Sanguinet and Staats—opened September 12, 1910.
 Clip is from the August 6, 1909 Star-Telegram.

 Clip is from the April 29, 1910 Star-Telegram.